 If you’re looking to free up some cash, downsizing to a smaller, easier-to-maintain home is a great option.
 It not only reduces the stress of having to look after the house, but it also brings you a more convenient and fulfilled lifestyle.

 If you have a home to sell, it is a great time to obtain a market appraisal from a good real estate agent (preferably one which has been recommended to you by a friend or family member).
 Understanding the current value of your home is a crucial step in setting a budget for your next purchase.
 Real estate agents are still able to provide you with an appraisal during COVID-19 restrictions.

-Community restrictions on social gatherings has ACH Group experiencing a sharp rise in virtual inspections.
 Virtual tours are a great way of taking in key aspects of a property at any time of day or night.
 Virtual inspections help you inspect your favourite home simply and quickly.
 You can also invite friends and families to go on a virtual inspection tour to get a second opinion.
-With all this information and assistance now available at your fingertips, or at the end of a phone, making the move to your new home is very achievable in isolation.
-ACH Group now offers virtual inspections for most of our available units.
-New to virtual inspection?
-Try now.
+With all this information and assistance now available at your fingertips, or at the end of a phone, making the move to your new home is very achievable regardless if you are in South Australia or elsewhere.

 With a smaller space and a lower maintenance lifestyle, you will have less responsibility in your life.
 It will free you up to spend more time doing things you love.
 It can be challenging at first, but rewarding once you are done.
 Decluttering your space, looking around for inspiration, and making a plan are things you can do to get started now.
 Remember downsizing is not the end of your lifestyle, it is a new beginning which can bring you great freedom.